AxonIQ/reference-guide/part1/architecture-overview.md

 Axon Framework consists of a number of modules that target specific problem areas of CQRS.
 Depending on the exact needs of your project, you will need to include one or more of these modules.

 As of Axon 2.1, all modules are OSGi compatible bundles.
 This means they contain the required headers in the manifest file and declare the packages they import and export.
 At the moment, only the Slf4J bundle (1.7.0 &lt;= version &lt; 2.0.0) is required.
-All other imports are marked as optional, although you're very likely to need others, like `org.joda.time`.
+All other imports are marked as optional, although you're very likely to need others.

 Main modules
 ------------